ericabdye/ericabdye/README.md

 - 👋 Hi, I’m @ericabdye
-- 👀 I’m interested in ... learning how to speak (and code) new languages, surfing, mountain biking, and the seaweed industry.
+- 👀 I’m interested in ...  foreign languages, surfing, mountain biking, and the seaweed industry.
 - 🌱 I’m currently learning ...
 Pytho
 - 💞️ I’m looking to collaborate on ... nearly any project that neccessitates Python.
 - 📫 How to reach me ... ericabdye@gmail.com